trigodeepak/Programming/README.md

 # Programming
 Python programs for dynamic programming
-Started adding my program which gives errors to rectify them at a later stage when I have more knowledge of programming
+This repository contains programming questions which are done for practice and understanding quesions.
+Hope you will find it helpful.
+I have implemented time optimised approch for most of the algorithms.